Find and Fix a Swimming Pool Leak

 Determine If a Pool is Leaking

-There are lots of ways a pool could lose water and a leak is only one.
+There are lots of ways a pool could lose water, and a leak is only one way.
 So how can you tell if you really have a leak?
+An easy way to find if your swimming pool is leaking is by how much water you are adding in order to keep the water level at the correct height.
 If you are adding more than two inches of water a week for a few weeks in a row, you might have a leak.
 But there are some simple tests to help determine if you actually have a leak.

-One method for identifying a leak is the “bucket test”.
-This will help separate out normal evaporation from a real leak.
-You will need a 5-gallon bucket and a heavy-duty, waterproof marker.
+One method for finding a swimming pool leak is the “bucket test”.
+This will help you decide if the loss of water is from normal evaporation or a real leak.
+You will only need two supply items for your experiment: a 5-gallon bucket and a heavy-duty, waterproof marker.

 First, place the bucket on the second step of your pool.
 Fill the bucket with water until it matches the water level of the pool.
 Then, use the marker to mark the water level inside the bucket.
 Now, turn off the pump and wait 24 hours.

 When you come back to the bucket, check the water level.
-If the water levels in the bucket and the pool have both gone down, but the bucket and the pool are still even, you are losing water to evaporation.
-However, if the water level in the pool is lower than in the bucket, you probably have a leak.
+If the water levels in the bucket and the pool have both gone down, but they remain at even levels, you are losing water due to evaporation.
+However, if the water level in the pool is lower than in the bucket, then you probably have a swimming pool leak.
+Now that you have identified the pool is leaking, you have to find out where the swimming pool is leaking from in order to fix it.

 Testing with the Pump On

-Whether or not this test shows a leak, you will want to repeat the test with the pump on to be sure.
-Running the test with the pump both off and on can give you a lot more information.
-If the test with the pump off didn’t show a leak, but you still seem to be losing a lot of pool water, the leak may be occurring only with the pump on.
-If the first test showed a leak, rechecking with the pump on will help you locate the leak.
+Whether or not the “bucket test” experiment shows a leak, you will still want to repeat the test with the pump on to be completely sure.
+Running the test with the pump both off and on can give you a lot more information than the bucket experiment alone.
+Sometimes the swimming pool leak can only be seen if the pump is running.
+This is not uncommon.

-For the second test, you will want to start over with an equal water level in the bucket and your pool.
+For the second bucket test, you will want to start over with an equal water level in the bucket and your pool.
 Mark the new water level.
 Now, turn on the pump and wait another 24 hours.
-If the water level in the pool drops more than in the bucket, you know that there is (also) a leak with the pump on.
+Just like in the last test, if the water level in the pool drops more than in the bucket, you know that the swimming pool leak is happening when the pump is turned on.

 If the Pool Leaks Only With the Equipment On